-- a) decide when, within the appropriate time limit, proceedings should be issued to protect the client's rights and interests; - b) select a court (Court of Session or Sheriff Court, Ordinary Cause or Summary Cause) and a location that is in accordance with court rules and consistent with the tactics of your case plan; - c) draft the Summons or Initial Writ; or prepare instructions to counsel to draft the Summons or Initial Writ, as appropriate; - d) complete the appropriate court documents, and assemble other necessary documents, to enable proceedings to be issued; - e) follow the correct procedures to enable the court to issue proceedings; - f) follow the correct procedures to ensure service is effected; - ensure that notice is given to third parties such as the Motor Insurers Bureau or the defender's insurers, including notices required under any after-the-event or before-the-event insurance or other funding arrangement; - h) follow the procedures necessary when suing or suing on behalf of a sequestrated party; - i) identify the issues the court will be asked to determine, and the potential value of the claim; - j) identify the experts to be instructed and called; - k) identify and deal with any limitation or jurisdictional issues; - I) decide on the facts and merits of each case whether to seek a full proof or trial, a split proof or trial or a proof or trial on quantum only; - m) identify the circumstances (such as the need to seek an interim payment or a lack of response from the other side) in which it is appropriate to make an interim application or seek decree in absence.
+- a) decide when, within the appropriate time limit, proceedings should be issued to protect the client's rights and interests; - b) select a court (high court or county court) and a location that is in accordance with court rules and consistent with the tactics of your case plan;

+- c) draft the Endorsement; or prepare instructions to counsel to draft the Endorsement, as appropriate; - d) complete the Civil Bill or Whit to enable proceedings to be issued; - e) follow the correct procedures to enable the court to issue proceedings; - f) follow the correct procedures to ensure service is effected; - ensure that notice is given to third parties such as the Motor Insurers Bureau or the defendant's insurers, including notices required under any after-the-event or before-the-event insurance or other funding arrangement; - h) follow the procedures necessary when suing or suing on behalf of a bankrupt; - i) identify the issues the court will be asked to determine, and the potential value of the claim; - j) identify the experts to be called; - k) identify and deal with any limitation or jurisdictional issues; - I) decide on the facts and merits of each case whether to seek a full trial, a split trial or a trial on quantum only; - m) in the High Court, draft directions and seek to agree them with the other side in advance pf any masters or judges review - n) identify the circumstances (such as the need to seek an interim payment, the need for an additional expert, or a lack of response from the other side) in which it is appropriate to make an interlocutory application and in the High Court to seek a further Master or Judge's review; - o) prepare for and conduct effectively any Master's review, Judge's review, no COR review or other timetabled opportunity to progress your client's case, by identifying the outcome you wish to achieve and deciding upon the strategy and tactics most likely to succeed in that aim.

-7. Managing recovery and disclosure
+7. Managing disclosure

-- a) ensure that disclosure made to the other side is of that which is required and sufficient to support your clients claim, both before and after court proceedings have been issued, whilst not providing records or information that may properly be withheld; - b) ensure that sensitive or confidential information is disclosed on a suitably restricted basis; - c) identify missing documents which should have been provided to you, and seek these from the other side, making an application to the court for commission and diligence where necessary; - d) ensure that document lists match documents produced and comply with court rules; - e) ensure that document lists are produced within the timetables set and in an order appropriate for the case and the volume and type of document; - f) ensure that all properly requested copies are provided in a timely manner, and billed for if appropriate; - g) ensure that your client understands their duty to preserve evidence and to provide documents sufficient to support their claim, their continuing obligations, and the full scope of disclosure.
+- a) ensure that disclosure made to the other side is of that which is required and sufficient to support your clients claim, both before and after court proceedings have been issued, whilst not providing records or information that may properly be withheld; - b) ensure that sensitive or confidential information is disclosed on a suitably restricted basis; - c) identify missing documents which should have been provided to you, and seek these from the other side, making an application where necessary; - d) ensure that document lists match documents produced and comply with court rules; - e) ensure that document lists are produced within the timetables set and in an order appropriate for the case and the volume and type of document; - f) ensure that all properly requested copies are provided in a timely manner, and billed for if appropriate; - g) ensure that your client understands their duty to preserve evidence and to provide documents sufficient to support their claim, their continuing obligations, and the full scope of disclosure.